 Baked Homemade Mac and Cheese is the definition of comfort.
 Pasta and creamy cheese sauce, baked to perfection, and topped with a golden crust.
 Get ready, your family will request this over and over again.

 I’ve only eaten boxed mac & cheese once in my life.
 There.
 I said it.
-Everyone thinks I’m crazy when I say that, but it’s true.
-My mom’s theory was, you can make the real thing in the same amount of time it takes to make the stuff in the box.
-She is 100% correct, and the real thing tastes 1000% better.
-Why would you eat powdered cheese that’s been in a box for who knows how long, when you could eat fresh cheese instead?!
+My mom’s theory was, you can make the real thing in the same amount of time, so why buy the boxed stuff?
+She is 100% correct, and homemade tastes 1000% better.

 Most of the time my mom made the traditional version: macaroni, cheese, and a little butter.
-However, for special occasions, or if I asked for it, she made Baked Homemade Mac and Cheese.
+However, she made Baked Homemade Mac and Cheese whenever I requested it, and for special occasions.
 My parents are from Trinidad, and Baked Homemade Mac and Cheese is a staple at any party/gathering.
 So I knew for every family or social event we attended, I could get my fix.

 I never learned to cook as a kid; as a matter of fact, I didn’t learn much more than eggs and pasta until college.
-It never bothered me growing up that I couldn’t cook, but looking back I do wish I had spent more time in the kitchen.
-When I was ready to move into an apartment with Kara right after college, I figured I should learn how to make a few basic dishes so I wouldn’t starve or eat out all the time.
-Baked Homemade Mac and Cheese was at the top of my list.
+When I moved out right after college, I figured I should learn how to make a few basic dishes, and Baked Homemade Mac and Cheese was first on the list.
 My mom didn’t have a recipe though…it was “a little of this, a dash of that”.
 I watched her make it a couple of times, and it took some trial and error, but I finally got it right.

 Yes, Baked Homemade Mac and Cheese is more time and labor-intensive than traditional.
 But trust me, it’s worth it.

 I don’t make Baked Homemade Mac and Cheese that often, because I have no self control.
-And let’s be honest, it is quite rich.
 I make a small portion, and plan to save half of it for another meal.
 Then I find myself taking “just one more bite” here and there.
 And before you know it, I’ve eaten the whole thing.
 Even when I make it for parties, I find myself eating way more than I should.
 So Baked Homemade Mac and Cheese is an occasional treat for me.

 - 2 Tablespoon butter